Everest Base Camp Trek

 Breakfast /Lunch /Dinner

-Hillary Suspension Bridge will be our last suspension bridge before we start trekking uphill and then reach Namche.
-Namche will offer you a large variety of restaurants and pubs including ATMs.
+The Hillary Suspension Bridge will be our last suspension bridge before we start trekking uphill and then reach Namche.
+Namche will offer you a large variety of restaurants and pubs, including ATMs.
 We will rest for the day here in Namche.

 Day 04: Acclimatization Day in Namche